Extraction of Proton Trace Anomaly Energy from Near-Threshold $\phi$ and $J/\psi$ photo-productions: Introduction

-The scalar nucleon matrix element of up and down quarks $\Sigma_{\pi N}$ is about 45 MeV, determined from the low energy $\pi-N$ scattering amplitude \cite{Gasser:1990ce,RuizdeElvira:2017stg,Ling:2017jyz}.
+The scalar nucleon matrix element of up and down quarks $\sigma_{\pi N}$ is about 45 MeV, determined by the low energy $\pi-N$ scattering amplitude \cite{Gasser:1990ce,Hoferichter:2015dsa,Ling:2017jyz}.
 In Ref. \cite{Alarcon:2011zs}, the authors present a new result using new experimental data and chiral effective field theory $\sigma_{\pi N}=59(7)$ MeV.
-Very little is known about the $\Sigma_{s N}$ term, and it is considered to be large because the strange quark is heavier.
-In theory, the QCDSF Collaboration finds $\Sigma_{s N}=11\pm13$ MeV \cite{Bali:2011ks} and the $\chi$QCD Collaboration finds $\Sigma_{s N}=40\pm12$ MeV \cite{Yang:2015uis}.
-The strange $\Sigma$ term is also suggested to be small around 16 MeV from an effective field theory \cite{Alarcon:2012nr}.
-The nucleon scalar charge is an important parameter for calculating the scattering between the nucleon and the dark matter particle \cite{Bottino:1999ei,PhysRevD.71.095007,PhysRevD.77.065026,PhysRevD.78.083520,Hill:2011be,PhysRevD.88.055025}.
-Hence studying the QCD trace anomaly parameter $b$ is helpful in investigating the method of detecting the weakly-interacting dark matter particle.
+Phenomenological estimation using $\pi-N$ scattering data was performed in the Ref. \cite{Pavan:2001wz}.
+Too little is known about the $\sigma_{s N}$, which describes the strange scalar charge $m_{s}\langle N|\bar{s} s| N\rangle$ in the nucleon \cite{Ji:1994av,Kharzeev:1995ij}.
+It is believed to be large because the strange quark is heavier.
+However, in theory, the QCDSF Collaboration finds $\sigma_{s N}=11\pm13$ MeV \cite{Bali:2011ks} and the $\chi$QCD Collaboration finds $\sigma_{s N}=40\pm12$ MeV \cite{Yang:2015uis}.
+The strange part of nucleon matrix element $\sigma_{s N}$ is also suggested to be small around 16 MeV from an effective field theory \cite{Alarcon:2012nr}.
+The nucleon scalar charge is an important parameter for calculating the scattering between nucleon and the dark matter particles \cite{Bottino:1999ei,PhysRevD.71.095007,PhysRevD.77.065026,PhysRevD.78.083520,Hill:2011be,PhysRevD.88.055025}.
+Hence studying the QCD trace anomaly parameter $b$ might be helpful in investigating the method of detecting the weakly-interacting dark matter particles.